Today, you’ll learn how to reinvest stock gains.

 Making money while trading is rewarding.

-When being rewarded, people tend to improve in almost everything that they do.
+When being rewarded, people improve in almost everything they do.

 Everything they do seems to work out while trading stocks.